Connersville, Indiana

-Connersville is a city in Fayette County, east central Indiana, United States, 66 mi east by southeast of Indianapolis.
-The population was 13,481 at the 2010 census.
-The city is the county seat of and the largest and only incorporated town in Fayette County.
+Connersville is a city in Fayette County, Indiana, United States, 66 mi east by southeast of Indianapolis.
+The population was 13,324 at the 2020 census.
+The city is the county seat of and the only incorporated town in the county.
 The city is in the center of a large rural area of east central Indiana; the nearest significant city is Richmond, 26 mi to the northeast by road.
-Connersville is home to the county's one and only high school.
-The economy is supported by local manufacturing, retail and healthcare.
-Employment and population have been declining since the 1960s and it is among the poorest areas of the state in median household income and other economic measures.
+Connersville is home to Fayette county's only high school.
+The local economy relies on manufacturing, retail, and healthcare to sustain itself.
+However, there has been a consistent decline in both employment and population since the 1960s, placing it among the least affluent areas in the state of Indiana, as indicated by measures such as median household income and other economic indicators.

-The city is among the oldest cities in Indiana and the former Indiana Territory, having been established in 1813 by its namesake John Conner.
+The city is among the oldest cities in Indiana and the former Indiana Territory, having been established in 1813 by its namesake, John Conner.